laubryan/LightWaveObjectViewer/README.md

 Compile and run the tool, and then you can simply drag and drop a LightWave object (LWO) file onto the window to display it.

-Alternatively, load an object by specifying its full pathname as a parameter on the commandline, e.g.:
+Alternatively, load an object by specifying its full pathname as a parameter on the command line, e.g.:

 ```
 LightWaveObjectViewer.exe C:\MyObjects\MyCoolObject.lwo